HPI-Information-Systems/inclusion-dependency-algorithms/adp-algorithms/evaluation/README.md

 ## Launching

-Please do not forget to enter the actual database credentials to `pgpass.conf`.
+Please do not forget to enter the actual database credentials to `pgpass_$DATASET.conf`.

 ### Simple
 Below listing contains all necessary steps to create and execute an evaluation script of the *DeMarchi* algorithm